SherryLiu3670/MLops_2025_group8/reports/README.md

 3.Activate the virtual environment conda activate my_environment 4.Install the project and its dependencies in editable mode by running pip install -e .
 This could ensur that all required dependencies were consistently installed across the team.

+However, using pipreqs most of the time resulted in conflicting dependencies causing errors when creating new environment.
+So, after running pipreqs each time, we made sure that the version specified in the generated file is same as the one installed in the local environment.

 ### Question 5